 Recycle the rest

-• Recycle whatever cardboard, wrapping and tissue paper isn’t reusable.
+• Recycling during the holidays involves a lot of paper goods — including whatever cardboard, wrapping and tissue paper isn’t reusable.
 (First remove bows and ribbons for reuse.)
 Fold the papers rather than scrunch them up—you can fit lots of folded paper in a cardboard box that is itself heading for recycling.

 • Find special recycling centers, if you need them, for packing peanuts, bubble wrap, foam wrapping sheets, and the foam blocks that come as protection for what’s inside the box.
 Contact your local recycling company for direction.
 (Their websites often provide this info.)